 There are several affiliated projects collaborating with the CICM to incorporate research projects through multiple universities and a variety of fields of study.
 Below are the currently listed projects:

 Parents and Children Together- St. Louis (PACT-STL)

-CarePortal is a web-based platform that connects networks of child welfare agencies, partner non- profits, and churches to address the needs of families and children.
-Working together with caseworkers that assess needs and make local churches aware to provide aid in real- time.
-Patrick Fowler and The Evaluation Center at WashU investigates long- term outcomes of children and families that participate with CarePortal.
+CarePortal is a web-based platform that connects networks of child welfare agencies, partner non-profits, and churches to address the needs of families and children—working together with caseworkers that assess needs and make local churches aware to provide aid in real-time.
+Patrick Fowler and the Brown School Evaluation Center investigate long-term outcomes of children and families that participate with CarePortal.

 Support Over Silence for KIDS

 Founded and directed by Nancy Weaver, Support Over Silence for KIDS is a bystander training program that equips community members with the skills to support caregivers navigating challenging parenting situations in public.
 Support Over Silence for KIDS incorporates findings from focus groups, social science theories, and adapted components of successful bystander intervention programs targeting the prevention of sexual violence.

 Foster & Adoptive Coalition